P0bbn/PennShell/README.md

 4. Apply your own redirect commands to test the functionality.
 The program **cannot** handle multiple redirects.

 ## Note on Access
-At the request of University of Pennsylvania instruction staff, I have changed the visibility of the following projects to "Private" in support of their academic integrity goals.
+At the request of University of Pennsylvania instruction staff, I have encrypted and removed from public view the following projects in support of Penn's academic integrity goals.

 Penn-Shell; Penn-Shredder; Penn-Shake; Penn-Chord and Penn-Search

-Please email me if you are a recruiter/prospective employer and would like access to the full repositories for each project.
+Please email/message me if you are a recruiter/prospective employer and would like access to the full repositories for each project.
 I'll be happy to send you the decryption key.
 Thanks!